-A recap: phrase searching is putting multiple-word terms ('exact phrases') you want to search in quotation marks.
-Both words will be searched next to one another in the exact order in which you typed them in.
-Examples include: "global warming", "genetic engineering", "social media".
+Yes.
+We've already discussed phrase searches on the Google pages of Module B. A recap: phrase searching is putting multiple-word terms ('exact phrases') in quotation marks.
+These words will then be searched next to each other in the exact order in which they were entered into the search box.

-As explained on page 2.1, the operator AND is implied in many library databases.
-When such a database is searched with two adjacent words it will automatically put a Boolean AND between these words, requiring that both words be present in your search results, but not necessarily adjacent to one another.
+As explained on page 2.1, the operator AND is implied in some library databases.
+If such a database is searched with two adjacent words it will automatically put a Boolean AND between these words, requiring that both words be present in the search results, but not necessarily adjacent to each other.

-But the phrase "global economy" occurs only in the second result.
+But only the second result includes the phrase global economy.
 The other results are not about the global economy at all: 'global' and 'economy' appear as separate title words there.
+A search for the phrase "global economy" would have been much more effective.